 A simple headband is a slick way to finish off a set of headphones.
 However, padded headbands aren’t the only types of headbands that can provide comfort.

 - Self-adjustable headbands are a great way to ensure evenly balanced weight distribution for maximum comfort.

-- A double headband similar to Sennheiser HD 25 II is a great way to get the best of both worlds for those who self-adjusting headbands don’t appeal to.
+- A dual headband similar to the Sennheiser HD 25 II is a great way to get the best of both worlds for those who do a lot of DJ mixing with closed-back headphones and don’t like self-adjusting headbands.